 Richard qualified as a CA in Scotland in 1980 and was an auditor with PricewaterhouseCoopers (PwC) for several years; before moving to the commercial sector as finance manager, then finance director.

-Richard, AHA's founding director, has project managed in excess of 100 consultancies in the health care sector over the last 28 years.
+Richard, AHA's founding director, has project managed more than 100 consultancies in the health care sector over the last 30 years.